KCreate/leonardschuetz.ch/server/blog/aoc-2025/article.md

 - [Day 4](./day4)
 - [Day 5](./day5)

-You can find the source-code for each daily challenge [on my GitHub](https://github.com/KCreate/advent-of-code-2025-charly).
+You can find the source code for each daily challenge [on my GitHub](https://github.com/KCreate/advent-of-code-2025-charly).